Tresdon/keybored/README.md

 # keybored
-Bored at your keyboard so you play with a keybored idk
+Bored at your keyboard so you play with a keybored idk have fun - https://tresdonjones.com/keybored